RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 The following attributes are available for each grid column:

-*id\: unique id to identify the column
+* id\: unique id to identify the column
-*fieldName\: field name to access the data value.
+* fieldName\: field name to access the data value.
 If using a default grid cell template, this field name will be used to supply data
-width: column width (e.g. 50px)
+* width: column width (e.g. 50px)
-*isSortable\: a flag to determine if the given column can be sortable *sortType\: type of sorting algorithm for the given column *alignment\: column alignment (e.g. 1)
+* isSortable\: a flag to determine if the given column can be sortable
+* sortType\: type of sorting algorithm for the given column
+* alignment\: column alignment (e.g. 1)
-*title\: column heading
+* title\: column heading
-*columnTemplate\: The template used to generate content for the given column.
+* columnTemplate\: The template used to generate content for the given column.

+For detailed information on the column configuration, please refer to [DataTables](http://www.datatables.net/) site.

 #### Column Template
 Column Template is used in RAMP to generate the content for each column.
 There are four default templates available with RAMP these are:

-*unformateed_grid_value\: generate content based on the column index and field name *title_span\: tooltiped grid value
+* unformateed_grid_value\: generate content based on the column index and field name
+* title_span\: tooltiped grid value
-*graphic_icon\: icon template that generate icon from current layer image *details_button\: generate a button with the feature id that opens detail panel when clicked.
+* graphic_icon\: icon template that generate icon from current layer image
+* details_button\: generate a button with the feature id that opens detail panel when clicked.

 You can add and customize templates by adding or modifying the templates in this file.
 For more information on customizing template, please refer to the Template Guide